jhpratt/skrolr/README.md

 ### &#x2713; Lightweight.
 ### &#x2713; Easy to use.

 *skrolr* is a JavaScript library intended to make creating dynamic *skrolr* a piece of cake. *skrolr* has no dependencies (not even jQuery), and is very lightweight, so it can be used pretty much everywhere.
-How small is *skrolr*'s JavaScript?
-If all you want is the basics, it's only **402 bytes**.
+How small is *skrolr*?
+If all you want is the basics, its JavaScript and CSS is only **497 bytes** combined.

 Don't believe how easy it is?
 Here's all that's required to create a *skrolr*: